-If you do not wish to apply for Academic Training, federal regulations provide you with a 30 day “grace period,” which starts when you complete your program of study.
-(For example, if you complete your program of study on May 4, your grace period ends on June 3—regardless of what the expiration date on your DS-2019 is!)
-During this 30-day grace period, you have several options, which are described below.
-If your program sponsor is not Indiana University, please consult with your program sponsor’s office to determine whether or not these options apply to you.
+If you do not wish to apply for OPT, federal regulations provide you with a 60-day “grace period,” which starts the day you complete your program of study (as described above).
+(For example, if you complete your program of study on May 4, your grace period ends on July 3—regardless of the expiration date on your I-20!)
+During this 60-day grace period, you have several options, which are described below:

-- If you are not subject to the two year foreign residency requirement [212(e)], you may apply for a change of status.
+- You can apply for a change of status if applicable.
 Immigration must receive the application before the end of the grace period.

-- You can transfer to a new program.
-You must request a “transfer out” of your SEVIS record via iStart (istart.iu.edu).
+- You can transfer to a new school.
+You must request a “transfer out” of your SEVIS record via iStart.
 You will need to have your transfer out approved by the Office of International Services before the end of the grace period.
-Your new school must provide you with a new DS-2019 within 30 days of the date your program is officially transferred to the new school.

 - You can start a new program of study at Indiana University.
-You must be fully admitted and apply for and receive a new DS-2019 from the Office of International Services before the end of the grace period.
-Proof of funding will be required at the time OIS creates your new DS-2019 and at least 60% of your funds must come from a source other than your family.
-You can make your request for a new program of study via iStart (istart.iu.edu).
+You must be fully admitted, apply for and receive a new I-20 from the Office of International Services before the end of the grace period.
+Updated financial documentation will be required.
+You can make your request for a new program of study via iStart.

-If your plan is to leave the US before the end of your grace period, please note that if you plan to travel to Canada or anywhere else outside of the US, the Office of International Services will not be able to sign your DS-2019 for travel.
-If you travel to Canada or elsewhere outside of the US, you will not be able to re-enter the US as a J-1 student.
+If you plan to travel to Canada or anywhere else outside of the US during your grace period, the Office of International Services will not be able to sign your I-20 for travel.
+If you travel outside of the US, you will NOT be able to re-enter the US as an F-1 student at IU.

-Finally, if you have dependents (J-2) with you in the US, their status is dependent upon yours.
-If you choose to leave the US after you complete your program of study, your family may not legally stay here if they hold J-2 status.
+Finally, if you have dependents (F-2) with you in the US, their status is dependent upon yours.
+If you choose to leave the US after you complete your program of study, your family may not legally stay in the US if they hold F-2 status.

 We wish you luck in your future endeavors, and hope that you have enjoyed your time at Indiana University!